-RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'
+RPT-Fitch rates China Resources Land's USD notes final 'BBB+'

 2012 and 1.0x in 2011.

-debt/recurring EBITDA, stood at 1.0x at end-2013 and EBIT net interest cover
+EBITDA for the segment, stood at 3.7x (annualised) in 1H13 and EBIT net interest

-(NIC) was 3.8x after adjusting for a development business churn rate of 1.8x.

-These ratios are comparable to similarly or higher rated Hong Kong property
+cover (NIC) was 6.5x.
+These ratios are comparable to similarly or higher rated

-and the resulting higher leverage is a rating concern.
-Fitch expects CR Land to
+funded and the resulting higher leverage is a rating concern.
+Fitch expects CR

-open an average of seven new investment property projects or an equivalent GFA
+Land to open an average of seven new investment property projects or an

-existing GFA of 2.3m sqm as of end 2013.
-The agency projects that a constant
+compares with its existing GFA of 2.3m sqm as of end-1H13.
+The agency projects

 RATING SENSITIVITIES